 4. Zojirushi NS-VGC05 Micom 3-Cup

 When it comes to high quality rice cookers we absolutely love the Zojirushi brand because, although they make top end cookers, their prices are actually moderate.
 The Zojirushi NS-VGC05 is a perfect example of what a rice cooker meant to be in daily use should look like.
-And it is not just a rice cooker, you can further use it to cook specialty types of rice like sushi rice or mixed, and you can even set it to porridge and cake.
+And it is not just a rice cooker, you can further use it to cook specialty types of rice like sushi rice or mixed, and you can even set it to porridge and cake (but it can not be used for frying, you’ll need an air fryer for that).
 It does not have a steamer basket, but most traditional Eastern recipes do not mix the vegetable with the rice during the cooking process.

 5. Aroma Simply Stainless 6-Cup (Cooked) Rice Cooker